astronomer/docs/astro/install-aws-hybrid.md

 - Create an Astronomer account.
 - Create a new AWS account with the required AWS resources.
 - Create the IAM policies used by Astro.
-This includes a cross-account IAM role that Astro can assume and [Permissions boundaries for IAM entities](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_boundaries.html).
+This includes a cross-account IAM role that Astro can assume and [permissions boundaries for IAM entities](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_boundaries.html).

 Astronomer support will create infrastructure within your AWS account to host the resources and Apache Airflow components necessary to deploy DAGs and execute tasks.
 If you need more than one Astro cluster, contact [Astronomer support](https://cloud.astronomer.io/support).